 Sensitivity assessment.
-Although evidence often indicates that invasive non-native species (INNS)

-can have a negative impact native species, no evidence can be found on the impacts of INNS on Fucus spiralis or Semibalanus balanoides within locations similar to that found within this biotope.
+Although evidence often indicates that invasive non-native species (INNS) can have a negative impact native species, no evidence can be found on the impacts of INNS on Fucus spiralis, the characterizing species of this biotope.
 Evidence regarding other fucoids indicate that some mortality of characterizing species can occur through direct and indirect consequences of INNS being present.
 Due to the current lack of INNS which could cause a negative impact on this biotope resistance has been assessed as 'High' since invasive species have the potential to alter the recognizable biotope.
 Resilience has also been assessed as 'High'.
 This assessment naturally leads to the conclusion that the biotope is 'Not Sensitive' to this pressure.
 However, return to 'normal' conditions is highly unlikely if an invasive species came to dominate the biotope.
 Indeed recovery would only be possible if the majority of the NIS were removed (through either natural or unnatural process) to allow the re-establishment of other species.
 Therefore actual resilience will be much lower ('Low' to 'Very Low').